lu0/git-partial-clone/README.md

        -u | --user     Your username (for private repos).

        -b | --branch   Branch to be fetched.
+       -v | --tag      Tag of the version to be fetched.
        -d | --depth    Number of commits to be fetched.
 ```